lidia64/Lidia/README.md

 2.E-Farming Website Description:The farming training app/web addresses the need for accessible, data-driven agricultural education by using AI to personalize learning, recommend best practices, and provide real-time crop health advice.
 Built with Python (Django/Flask), React, and machine learning tools like TensorFlow, it helps farmers improve productivity and sustainability..

 Technologies Used: Python, Django, HTML, CSS
 Databases: MongoDB, PostgreSQL, MySQL
 Version Control: Git, GitHub

+My Interests:
-My Interests 1.Artificial Intelligence I am passionate about AI and its applications in solving real-world problems, from machine learning to natural language processing.
+1.Artificial Intelligence I am passionate about AI and its applications in solving real-world problems, from machine learning to natural language processing.

-2Web Development Creating responsive and user-friendly websites is one of my favorite activities.
+2.Web Development Creating responsive and user-friendly websites is one of my favorite activities.
 I enjoy working with both front-end and back-end technologies.

 Contact Me Feel free to reach out to me for collaborations, job opportunities,scholarship or just to chat: